wallabag/wallabag/docs/en/user/installation.rst

 On a dedicated web server (recommended way)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-wallabag uses a big number of libraries in order to function.
+wallabag uses a large number of libraries in order to function.
 These libraries must be installed with a tool called Composer.
-You need to install it if you don't already have.
+You need to install it if you have not already done so.

 Install Composer: